 - This vitamin is used to treat niacin deficiency.

-- If you have any of these health problems: Active liver disease, bleeding problems, rise in liver enzymes, or ulcer disease.
+- If your child has any of these health problems: Bleeding problems, liver problems or rise in liver enzymes, or ulcer disease.

-- Do not take colesevelam, colestipol, or cholestyramine within 4 hours of this drug.
+- Do not give colesevelam, colestipol, or cholestyramine within 4 hours of this drug.

 - Signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.